PhysicsX/QTonRaspberryPi/README.md

 ![Qml Remote Debugging with vscode](https://ulasdikme.com/yedek/qt6DebugVscodeScreenShot.png)

-For more detalied information please watch the video about debugging. (if it is not available, it will be soon.)
+For more detalied information please watch the video about debugging.

 Enjoy.